jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 This general, combined, EDA is done in fulfilment of Task 5 for Milestone 2.
 This markdown is being completed after each of us individually completed our own EDA's and our own analyses, drawing conclusions individually first.
 This document is now a coalescence of all our individual parts into a single, summarative document which highlights the most important discoveries and take-aways from the seperate EDA's.

-## Instructions:
-- You should remain focused on your research question(s) - it is very easy to get lost down rabbit holes in data analyses projects.

-- If you find that your research questions are not that interesting, or you find more interesting questions (especially after your EDA) you may revise them, or add more.

-- Use the lab times, as well as our office hours (TAs and instructors), to get help and guidance on your analyses.

-- You should experiment with “plenty of” data visualizations to try and visualize your dataset and answer your research questions.

-- Give us a narrative/story of your explorations as you go along, in-line with your data - use the new Markdown skills you learned in Task 1!

 --------------------------
 ## Initialization: